EdD in Education, Educational Leadership

 |Quantitative Educational Research|

 Each doctoral student's committee must consist of at least four approved members.
+The majority of the committee should be made up of faculty from the degree-granting department.
 The chair and one other approved member must be from the Educational Leadership faculty.
 Two other approved members will be selected based upon their ability to contribute to the student's studies leading up to and through the dissertation research.
 These two committee members must have academic credentials in the area of the student's program of study and be approved by the Head of the Department of Education and Dean of the Graduate School.
 For information regarding graduate representatives, please refer to the Graduate School policy.

 The student should carefully select his/her chair after thorough conversations with the Educational Leadership faculty members that he or she believes might have an interest in their doctoral research and/or the ability to work with them towards generating a defensible dissertation.
 The committee as a whole is subject to approval by the Head of the Department of Education.
 The chair will advise students in selecting committee members and in understanding the dissertation process.
 The chair and at least one committee member will be the primary readers of the dissertation as it is being written.
 The importance of selecting the right chair cannot be overstated.
 However, chairs and members of the student's committee are subject to change.
 In addition, revision to the program of study can be made during the course of study with the committee's approval.